 Attention international travelers!
-Last week the Department of State updated how they share information with U.S. travelers and the improvements are said to provide U.S. citizens with, “clear, timely and reliable safety and security information worldwide.”
+Not long ago the Department of State updated how they share information with U.S. travelers and the improvements are said to provide U.S. citizens with, “clear, timely and reliable safety and security information worldwide.”
 Under the new system, every county in the world will have an individualized Travel Advisory number, which will provide levels of travel-related advice ranging from 1 to 4.
 The levels are:

 - Level 1 – Exercise Normal Precautions: This is the lowest advisory level for safety and security risk.
 There is some risk in any international travel.
 Conditions in other countries may differ from those in the United States and may change at any time.